neelsmith/papyrus_to_pixels/docs/index.md

 ## Welcome!

 Classics 199-S05, "Papyrus to Pixels," is offered jointly this semester with BIO 199-S02, "Change Through Time."
-Our two courses will meet jointly in O'Neil 101 on several occasions. (*NB: including the first day of class*!)
+Our two courses will meet together in O'Neil 101 on several occasions. (*NB: including the first day of class*!)
 When the courses meet separately, CLAS 199-S05 will meet in Fenwick 420.

 Our coordinated courses are organized in three main sections: